-Angela (Angie) Zhang is an 11th grader and has studied music for 11 years.
-This is her fifth year as a student of Lisa Emenheiser Sarratt.
-Angie has won awards and scholarships in numerous piano competitions, including first place at the MSMTA Miriam Shields Gottlieb Memorial Piano Competition, the NVMTA Robert Spencer Concerto Competition, the NVMTA Piano Achievement Awards Competition, the WMTA Hungarian Piano Competition, and the WMTA Viola Hartman Piano Performance Awards.
-Angie was invited to perform at the Embassy of Hungary and Young Artists’ Musicales.
+Angela (Angie) Zhang is a senior at the Thomas Jefferson High School for Science and Technology and has studied music for 12 years.
+This is her sixth year as a student of Lisa Emenheiser Sarratt.
+Angie has won awards and scholarships in numerous piano competitions, including first place at the MSMTA Gertrude Brown Memorial Concerto Competition, MSMTA Miriam Shields Gottlieb Memorial Piano Competition, NVMTA Robert Spencer Concerto Competition, NVMTA Piano Achievement Awards Competition, WMTA Hungarian Piano Competition, and WMTA Viola Hartman Piano Performance Awards.
+She has been invited to perform at the Embassy of Hungary, Embassy of France, and Young Artists’ Musicales.
 Angie’s passion for music also includes playing chamber music and performing with orchestras.
-She was invited to perform a concert with the Amadeus Orchestra.
-Furthermore, as a participant of the National Symphony Orchestra Youth Fellowship Program, she has performed on the Kennedy Center Millennium Stage and in the National Institutes of Health Atrium.
+Last year, she played the Beethoven Piano Concerto in C minor with the Amadeus Orchestra and New England Youth Ensemble of Washington Adventist University.
+As a participant of the National Symphony Orchestra (NSO) Youth Fellowship Program, she performed for the First Lady and state governor’s spouses as well.
+This past summer, Angie attended the NSO Summer Institute and participated in a youth orchestra performance at the Kennedy Center Concert Hall.
 Angie believes that music is meant to be shared with others to ignite hope and joy.
-She volunteers regularly at nursing homes as a member of the Tacy Foundation.
-Besides playing the piano, Angie also enjoys gardening, baking, and rocketry.
+She volunteers regularly at nursing homes as a Live Performance Chief Intern of the Tacy Foundation.
+Besides playing the piano, Angie also enjoys rocketry, gardening, hiking, and reading.

-Albert Xu is an 8th grader, and he joined Mrs. Sarratt’s studio in 2021.
-His past achievements include second place in the 2021 NVMTA Achievement Awards, first place in the WMTA Viola Hartman Competition and the NVMTA Concerto Festival, Honorable Mention in the Northern Virginia District Auditions, and the honors recital in the NVMTA Bach Baroque Competition.
+Albert Xu is an 9th grader, and he joined Mrs. Sarratt’s studio in 2021.
+His past achievements include second place in the NVMTA Achievement Awards, first place in the WMTA Viola Hartman Competition and the NVMTA Concerto Festival, Honorable Mention in the Northern Virginia District Auditions, and the honors recital in the NVMTA Bach Baroque Competition.
 He also has received awards in the NVMTA Sonata Festival, MSMTA Gottlieb Competition, MSMTA Solo Piano Festival, WMTA Hungarian Competition, William Knabe International Piano Competition, and George Mason Spring Music Competition.
 In addition to piano, he also enjoys playing the cello.
 He is enjoying studying the piano with Mrs. Sarratt.